Why might you want to learn how to read tarot cards?

 The following Four-Card Check-In is the very first spread I ever did.
 I think it’s a great starter spread because it’s simple yet comprehensive.
 It allows you to tune in with your physical, mental, and spiritual realms.

 For this spread, you need to separate your Major and Minor Arcana cards.
 You draw one Major Arcana card as your signifier card.
-Then, you draw three Minor Arcana cards, each to represent one of the three realms of your life: the physical, mental, and spiritual.
+Then, draw three Minor Arcana cards, each to represent one of the three realms of your life: the physical, mental, and spiritual.

 Here’s what the spread looks like: